The Key Club

 The members create great art, learn new skills, work together in groups, discuss their experiences and become friends.
 The Key Club encourages communication and inspires confidence.
 It is a place where the members can relax and be themselves.
 It has prevented some youths from hiding in their rooms, enabled others to become independent travellers, and it has been instrumental in helping people onto further education courses.

 The Key Club was originally devised and created by Turtle Key Arts in 2003 as a response to the lack of creative activities available to young people with Autistic Spectrum Disorders once they have left full time education.
-There are currently three running - in London, High Wycombe and Leeds.
+There are currently two running - in London and High Wycombe.

 There is a £10 per year membership cost.
 Special thanks to John Lyon's Charity, Marina Kleinwort Trust, Henry Smith Charity, Buckinghamshire County Council and Buckinghamshire Community Foundation.